Jayshil/stark/docs/user/install.rst

 to download the source code and then,

 .. code-block:: bash

     python setup.py install

-to install ::code::`stark` after switching the directory.
+to install :code:`stark` after switching the directory.